Walter Bartel: Life

-Born in Fürstenberg/Havel, Bartel grew up in a working-class family.
+Born on 15 September 1904, in Fürstenberg/Havel, in the Grand Duchy of Mecklenburg-Strelitz, Bartel grew up in a working-class family.
 Wilhelm Bartel, his father, worked in forestry.

 Walter Bartel trained to be a merchant after attending Volksschule and Realschule.
 He joined the Young Communist League of Germany (KJVD) in 1920 (the same year it was created) and joined the Communist Party of Germany (KPD) in 1923.
-In 1927 he led the German delegation to the International Youth Congress in Moscow.
-In 1929 he began to study Marxism-Leninism at the Moscow International Lenin School and achieved the degree of Aspirantur there.
+In 1927, he led the German delegation to the International Youth Congress in Moscow.
+In 1929, he began to study Marxism-Leninism at the Moscow International Lenin School and achieved the degree of Aspirantur there.

 He returned to Germany in 1932.
-Here he participated in political resistance to the rising power of Fascism.
+Here he participated in political resistance to the rising power of Nazism.
 On account of this illegal activity, he was charged with "Preparation for Treason" and sentenced to 27 months in a Zuchthaus, which he served from 1933 to 1935 at Brandenburg-Görden Prison.
-After his release, he emigrated to Czechoslovakia, but there he was expelled from the KDP for alleged treason.
+After his release, he emigrated to Czechoslovakia, but there he was expelled from the KPD for alleged treason.

 In March 1939, the German occupying force arrested him and transported him to Buchenwald concentration camp.
 At Buchenwald, Bartel was employed by the Carpentry labourers and the department of labour statistics.
 Along with Ernst Busse and Harry Kuhn, he soon became part of the illegal party leadership at Buchenwald and, from 1943, he was the chairman of the International Camp Committee, which worked to co-ordinate resistance and escape attempts in the camp.
 When the approaching American troops enabled the liberation of the camp, he was recognised by the American camp commandants too as the equivalent of a rightful leader of the former camp.